WHAT IS DYSLEXIA?

-Definition of Dyslexia by the International Dyslexia Association (IDA):
+Defined by the International Dyslexia Association (IDA)

 Dyslexia is a specific learning disability that is neurological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede the growth of vocabulary and background knowledge.
 Adopted by the IDA Board of Directors, November 2, 2002.